Watts Bar Lake Safety

 Fish-consumption advisories

-The do-not-eat advisory does not affect catch-and-release fishing.
-It affects whether to take fish home.
-The largemouth, smallmouth, crappie, bluegill, and white-bass fisheries are largely catch-and-keep with normal TWRA size and creel limits, but verify the current advisory before keeping any catfish or striped bass from this stretch.
+This advisory does not affect catch-and-release fishing.
+It affects what's safe to take home.
+Largemouth, smallmouth, crappie, bluegill, and white-bass fisheries are catch-and-keep with normal TWRA size and creel limits.
+The general guidance: catfish and other long-lived bottom-feeders accumulate PCBs and other contaminants over decades; smaller fast-growing fish like bluegill don't.

 TDEC posted streams advisory (full PDF) → and TDEC bacteriological & fishing advisories overview →